Increasing Detectability and Repeatability in 4D Acquisition

 Solutions to Acquisition Geometry Errors

-The ability to accurately control all source and receiver positions during towed streamer operations begins with a precise knowledge of all their positions during every show.
+The ability to accurately control all source and receiver positions during towed streamer operations begins with precise knowledge of all their positions during every show.
 In a modern seismic vessel fleet such as that operated by PGS, a dense acoustic network positioning system links the precise locations of the vessel, each paravane, each source sub-array, and locations along each streamer for every shot.
-This acoustic positioning network is integrated with digital global positioning system (DGPS) units mounted on the vessel, each paravane, each source sub-array (two GPS towers per sub-array), and the rear of each GeoStreamer.
-The collective streamer positioning (SPOS) system is interfaced onboard each PGS vessel with a navigation command and control system and is used to control both the depth and lateral control devices mounted along each (dual-sensor) streamer and the gun steering system (GSS) mounted on each source sub-array.
+This acoustic positioning network is integrated with digital-global-positioning-system (DGPS) units mounted on the vessel, each paravane, each source sub-array (two GPS towers per sub-array), and the rear of each GeoStreamer.
+The collective streamer positioning (SPOS) system is interfaced onboard each PGS vessel with a navigation command and control system and is used to control both the depth and lateral control devices mounted along each (multisensor) streamer and the gun steering system (GSS) mounted on each source sub-array.

 Over a decade ago PGS started developing steering capability for every one of the six source sub-arrays towed several hundred meters behind each Ramform vessel workhorse to provide the freedom for each sub-array to steer itself along survey pre-plot lines whilst the vessel steers to optimize the streamer spread locations (a large object towing a far more massive object with considerable towing forces involved: 18 000 kW of thrust power and up to 303 tons of bollard pull per Titan-class vessel).
 The steering devices shown in the figure below enable fully automated steering where each sub-array can move laterally up to ± 40 m from the natural towing position: more than the width of a regulation soccer pitch.
 In calibrated testing, the mean lateral source position error from the target trajectory is less than ± 2 m.